 She adds: “We are currently building up a bank of embryos to safeguard specific genetics, and IVP is providing a major helping hand towards that goal.”

-Heather Whittaker has found IVP to be the solution to exploit some of the best genetics from her Coley herd of pedigree Herefords based near Halifax, West Yorkshire.
+Mark Wattie found IVP to be the solution to exploit some of the best genetics from his Tonley herd of Aberdeen Angus in Aberdeenshire.